FineUploader/fine-uploader/readme.md

 #### Callbacks ####

-You can use the onSubmit callback, to cancel upload in certain situations.
+You can use the onSubmit callback, to set parameters based on the state of your app.

     onSubmit: function(id, fileName){
-        // check a name, or something in your app state
-        // return false to cancel
     },
     onComplete: function(id, fileName, responseJSON){
     }

 #### Changing design ####

-If you want to change markup look into template, fileTemplate, classes option in fileuploader.js For most purposes customization of the css file should be enough.
+If you want to change markup look into template, fileTemplate, classes option in fileuploader.js But for most purposes customization of the css file should be enough.

 #### Further questions ####

+If you have a simple question, leave a comment on my blog.
-If you need commercial support, contact andrew at valums.com
+For commercial support, contact andrew (at) valums.com